serverlessworkflow/specification/examples/README.md

 #### Description

-In this example we show how to iterate over data using the ForEach state.
+In this example we show how to iterate over data using the [ForEach State](../specification.md#foreach-state).
 The state will iterate over a collection of simple math expressions which are passed in as the workflow data input: